ni/nimble/specs/nimble-blazor/README.md

 The projects under the root nimble workspace should ideally handle each of the root commands.
 The following outlines the expected way we will support each command:
 - `build` : Run the ["`dotnet build`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build) command, or possibly the ["`dotnet msbuild`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-msbuild) command in order to set particular project settings (like the Version number to use).
-- `lint` : No CLI support.
+- `lint` : Possibly no CLI support.
 Linting enforced through building project in Release mode locally.
 Possibly issue command line warning to this effect.
+Investigate cited Github action that performs code analysis to see if we can leverage the method it uses.
 - `format` : Run the ["`dotnet format`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-format) command.
 - `test` : Run the ["`dotnet test`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test) command
 - `pack` : Run the ["`dotnet pack`"](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-pack) command